What is the ICPBR?

 ideas and proposals they generate.

-Let us take an example, and that is, the outcomes of the Bee Protection Working Group at ICPBR Bee Protection Group Symposium in 2008, which can be downloaded here.
+Let us take an example, and that is, the outcomes of the Bee Protection Working Group at ICPBR Bee Protection Group Symposium in 2008 - symposium notes here.

 Firstly, the sponsors of this meeting were:

 attended this meeting in Bucharest (called: ‘The Hazard of

 Pesticides to Bees’? – a list of delegates here (opens new window).